ericu/CellCulTuring/README.md

   No, that doesn't work.
 If you write a value to the HTML5 canvas and read it back, you're [not guaranteed to get the same value back](https://stackoverflow.com/questions/23497925/how-can-i-stop-the-alpha-premultiplication-with-canvas-imagedata/23501676#23501676).
 In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
 I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.

-* Then how does the computer's paddle know where to go to hit the ball?
+* How does the computer's paddle know where to go to hit the ball?

   When a paddle hits the ball, it causes the creation of a wave of color that sweeps across to the other paddle.
 That wave is a message telling the paddle where to expect the ball.
-Since the ball's path is deterministic, I compute that from its angle and the board's dimensions, and I made it move across as fast as possible, 1 pixel per cycle.
+Since the ball's path is deterministic, I can compute that from its angle and the board's dimensions.
+I made the message move across as fast as possible, 1 pixel per cycle.
 I made the ball move at half that speed, to give the message time to get there while the paddle could still do something about it.
-At the current board size, it makes for a good but not-unbeatable opponent.
+At the current board size, it makes for a good-but-not-unbeatable opponent.
 If the board were twice as wide as it is high, the computer would never miss.

 * How does the ball travel at angles other than 45°?